// Charleston SC Inshore Fishing

 16" minimum total length (TL), 5 fish per day.
 Verify current rules at scdnr.sc.gov before fishing.

-Technique: Drift-fishing with live bait along channel edges is the most effective method for covering water and finding concentrations of flounder.
-On incoming tide, drift from open water into a creek mouth, dragging bait along the bottom.
+Drift-fishing with live bait along channel edges is the most effective method for covering water and finding concentrations of flounder.

 Charleston, SC inshore activity by month